 Sarah joined Watsi on December 30th, 2020.
-Nine months ago, Sarah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Two years ago, Sarah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Sarah's most recent donation supported Swe, a 38-year-old mother and homemaker from Burma, to fund heart surgery to replace her valves so that she can breathe and live healthy.